-We may not know the exact cause of your cancer; yet, we do know womb cancer is the 4th most common cancer in females in the UK, accounting for 5% of all new cancer cases in females (ONS 2017).
-There were 9377 new cases of womb cancer reported in the UK between 2015 and 2017 (Cancer Research UK 2018).
+We may not know the exact cause of your cancer; yet, we do know womb cancer is the 4th most common cancer in females in the UK, accounting for 5% of all new cancer cases in females (NHS, 2023).
+There were 9703 new cases of womb cancer reported in the UK between 2016 and 2018 (Cancer Research UK 2021).
+Womb cancer risk, like most cancer types, increases with age, with the highest rates of womb cancer found in the 75-79years age group.

 Womb cancer is rare in women under 40 and becomes more common after the age of 55.
 Most womb cancers start in glandular cells found in the lining of the womb (the endometrium).
 They are called endometrial cancers.
-Potential Risk Factors?
+They are usually diagnosed early and treated successfully.